Ear plug: types, symptoms and removal methods. Sulfur plug - causes, symptoms, ways to get rid of it at home

 • easily penetrate deep into the sulfur plug;

-• soften education;
+• soften formation;

 • dissolve a dense lump;